Hypervisor development for security analysis

 • For macOS users

-• macOS 11+
+• macOS 15

-• VMWare Fusion Pro 12 or VMWare Fusion Player 12
+• VMWare Fusion Pro 13

-Again, an Intel processor-based machine is required.
+📝 An Intel processor-based machine is required.

 Newer operating systems and software are supported.
 Older software and another Linux distro may be workable but not tested.
 Other hypervisors, such as KVM, Hyper-V, or VirtualBox, cannot be used.
 If the host machine cannot be arranged locally, it can also be a cloud-provided machine.
 Contact the trainer for suggestions if you need a cloud-provided machine.